Published: February 16, 2015

 Twister - Ride It Out

 C'mon down to Twister, and experience a raging Bill Paxton!
 No, really, this ride is about as mediocre as it gets.
 It used to be a more engaging ride, but they've since taken elements out of it that made it a more intense ride, likely 'cause people don't seem to realize that the wrath of God can be intense.
 Anyway, if you've never experienced Twister before, don't pass it up.
 It still has some pretty neat effects to it, and the pre-show queue is still cool.
 If you've seen it once already, pass on it and spend that time in the queues waiting for good rides like Transformers or Mummy.
 Hard to believe they tossed the Ghostbusters show out for this one.
-Sigh. - Eric Malone
+Sigh.

 They do a great job of recreating that part of the movie.
-It's only a few minutes long, but everyone cheers when the show is over. this is a 9/10 in my book. - N B
+It's only a few minutes long, but everyone cheers when the show is over. this is a 9/10 in my book.

 More attraction and restaurant ratings:

-Top U.S. Theme Parks
+Most Popular U.S. Theme Parks

 Walt Disney World's Magic Kingdom

-Other Top International Parks
+Popular International Parks

 Features, News and Advice

 Books and Shirts